PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/GATK4/gatkhaplotypecaller.rst

-standardMinConfidenceThresholdForCalling  Optional<Double>         --standard-min-confidence-threshold-for-calling              -stand-call-conf (default: 10.0) The minimum phred-scaled confidence threshold at which variants should be called useNewQualCalculator                      Optional<Boolean>        --use-new-qual-calculator                                    -new-qual If provided, we will use the new AF model instead of the so-called exact model outputFilename                            Optional<Filename>       --output                                                  8  File to which variants should be written
+standardMinConfidenceThresholdForCalling  Optional<Double>         --standard-min-confidence-threshold-for-calling              -stand-call-conf (default: 10.0) The minimum phred-scaled confidence threshold at which variants should be called useNewQualCalculator                      Optional<Boolean>        --use-new-qual-calculator                                    -new-qual If provided, we will use the new AF model instead of the so-called exact model outputFilename                            Optional<Filename>       --output                                                  8  File to which variants should be written intervals                                 Optional<bed>            --intervals                                                  -L (BASE) One or more genomic intervals over which to operate
 ========================================  =======================  ===============================================  ==========  =================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================